Iain-S/blobbrowser/README.md

 ## Environment Variables

 1. *Optional* `USE_DEFAULT_CREDENTIAL="true"` will try several Azure authentication methods, such as CLI, VSCode and managed identity.
 Not setting this or setting it to any other value will use managed identity authentication.
+You will need to use this option when running locally.
 1. *Mandatory* `AZURE_STORAGE_ACCOUNT_NAME="mystorageaccount"` will set the name of the Azure storage account.
 1. *Mandatory* `AZURE_CONTAINER_NAME="testcontainer1"` will set the name of the Azure storage account container.
 1. *Mandatory* `BLOBBROWSER_SECRET="cYdPWwBiUPm9pEcYdPWwBiUPm9pE"` is a password, which must be hashed with bcrypt.
 It will be used by users to access the `/list` page.